When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 - Silence individual channels, or

-- Set alerts to only trigger when you are directly mentioned.
+- Set alerts to only trigger when I was directly mentioned.

-With all of these options, it felt somewhat cluttered at first, but as I got the hang of it, all the toggles and customization options were convenient and useful.
+With all of these options, it did feel somewhat cluttered at first.
+As I got the hang of it, though, all the toggles and customization options were convenient and useful.

 WhatsApp takes the opposite route — notifications are straightforward.
 Every new message pings you unless you mute a chat.

-For small teams, this simplicity works — you’re always alerted, nothing is missed.
-But for larger groups, it becomes disruptive.
+Small teams might enjoy this simplicity — you’re always alerted, nothing is missed.
+But for larger groups, it can be disruptive.

 Without layers of control, employees often drown in pings from active chats, creating a cycle of distraction.

-Discord vs WhatsApp: Security is stronger in WhatsApp, but administration is better in Discord
+Discord vs WhatsApp: WhatsApp has stronger security, but Discord’s admin is better

 When it comes to business communication, trust is as important as convenience.